How Should I Treat Odors in My Grease Trap?

 Why Does My Grease Trap Smell?

 The job of a grease trap is to collect items going down your sink that you don’t want in your drain lines.
-For example, if you’re running a fast-food restaurant, you probably can’t stop food particles and grease from going down your drains to some extent.
+For example, if you’re running a fast-food restaurant, you probably can’t stop food particles and grease from going down your drains entirely.
 That’s where the grease trap comes in, limiting the amount of fats, oils, and greases (FOGs) and other items that go down your drain so that your water can keep flowing.

 If your grease trap smells, it’s because of the items it’s collecting.
 Especially if you’re in the food industry, these items are likely FOGs.
-When items like grease or dairy sit in your grease trap, they will start to rot after a while, and especially as more food coalesces, this issue will only get worse.
+When items like grease or dairy sit in your grease trap, they will start to rot after a while, and especially as more food collects, this issue will only get worse.

-How Do I Treat Grease Trap Odors
+How To Get Rid of Grease Trap Odors

 Grease traps must be maintained in order to function correctly.
 If you don’t maintain them, you won’t only be risking bad smells but also backups, clogs, and even rotting pipes.
 So, how do you maintain grease traps to control odors?